Everton, Liverpool: History

+By the early 19th century, Liverpool's demand for housing saw Everton begin to be built up.
+In 1821, the population was 2,109 and by 1829 it had risen to an estimated 3,763 (calculated from 579 inhabited houses).
+Everton became part of Liverpool in 1835.
+Commenting on the transformation of Everton in 1869, Stonehouse noted that 'Within the last fifteen years…the process of metamorphosis has gone on until one of the pleasantest suburbs of Liverpool has become as life-teeming, cottage-bearing, and street-streaming as the densest part of Liverpool itself.
+Hosts of cottages now swarm up the hill sides, scramble over the top, and flood the plain on its summit.

 Along with neighbouring Vauxhall, Everton housed a very large Irish population.
 Sectarianism was one negative consequence of religious differences with tensions between Catholics and Protestants existing well into the 20th century.
 St Domingo Road in Everton was the intended site for the building of the Metropolitan Cathedral, but this was abandoned owing to financial constraints.
 The cathedral was eventually located in the city centre near to the southern edge of Everton.

+Everton was formerly a township in the parish of Walton-on-the-Hill, in 1866 Everton became a separate civil parish, on 1 April 1922 the parish was abolished and merged with Liverpool.
+In 1921 the parish had a population of 124,414.

 Urban clearance during the 1960s and 1970s, followed by the creation of Everton Park, changed the face of the area and some parts have never recovered.
 The population has plummeted by over 100,000 since the 1960s; Everton Park has replaced the densely packed streets with fields and trees.
 The landscape of Everton is now mainly non-urban with the loss of so many people and many hundreds of buildings.

 A new district centre on Great Homer Street was opened in 2017, code named 'Project Jennifer' it was advertised as a scheme to breathe new life into the rundown parts of Everton centred on Great Homer Street including a revamped 'Greaty' (branded Greatie) market.
-The project suffered numerous delays and setbacks through the proposal and construction stages, but was ultimately opened in June 2017, with the opening of a Sainbury's supermarket.
+The project suffered numerous delays and setbacks through the proposal and construction stages, but was ultimately opened in June 2017, with the opening of a Sainsbury's supermarket.
 The NSPCC Hargreaves Centre (named after locally born benefactor John Hargreaves) was opened in May 2007 on the site of the former indoor market.